Festivals & Events

 How to Get There

-The Hamamatsu Festival is accessed from JR Hamamatsu Station on the Tokaido Main Line and Tokaido Shinkansen.
+The Hamamatsu Festival is accessed from Hamamatsu Station on the Tokaido Main Line and Tokaido Shinkansen.

-From JR Hamamatsu Station a shuttle bus takes visitors out to the Nakatajima Dunes.
+From Hamamatsu Station a shuttle bus takes visitors out to the Nakatajima Dunes.

 The battle kites are decorated with the characters of the names of baby boys from each town, along with marks or designs of each town